 - Obesity (BMI 30 or higher)

 - Serious heart conditions

-If you will be joining us in the fall for any in-person classes and have a condition that may put you at risk, we invite you to apply for accommodations.
+If you will be joining us for any in-person classes and have a condition that may put you at risk, we invite you to apply for accommodations.
 In addition, your professors will be informed that you may need instructional modifications or to miss class occasionally.

 Options to reduce risk for those that are at an increased risk:

 - Reduced cost testing available through the Student Health Center

 Please take the following steps to mitigate your risk:

 - Wear your face covering consistently when around others, especially when in enclosed spaces.